 Net sales of the Business to Business Products Group for fiscal 2011 were \$74,479,000, an increase of \$2,488,000, or 3%, from net sales of \$71,991,000 in fiscal 2010.
 A higher average net selling price in fiscal 2011 more than offset a 3% decrease in tons sold compared to fiscal 2010.
 Net sales of agricultural and horticultural products, fluid purification products and animal health products all increased, while net sales of co-packaged cat litter decreased.
 Net sales of agricultural and horticultural products increased 19% with approximately 5% more tons sold.
-Our traditional agricultural chemical carrier products tons sold increased in fiscal 2011 after the downturn in the agricultural chemical carriers market during fiscal 2010.
-Our new engineered granule product, that was introduced late in fiscal 2010, also provided incremental sales in the professional pesticides and agricultural markets for fiscal 2011.
+Our traditional agricultural chemical carrier products tons sold increased in fiscal 2010 also provided incremental sales in the professional pesticides and agricultural markets for fiscal 2011.
 Net sales of fluid purification products increased 5% from fiscal 2010 with a 5% increase in tons sold.
 Sales in some export and domestic markets improved for fluid purification products used in edible oil and recycled oil processing; however, sales of our products used for biodiesel processing declined.
 Net sales of animal health and nutrition products rose 1% in fiscal 2011 as a higher average net selling price outweighed a 2% decrease in tons sold.
 Product registration in new countries, including China, opened additional markets during fiscal 2011; however, sales in certain existing foreign markets were temporarily disrupted during the year due to implementation of new distribution processes.
-In addition, our co-packaged traditional coarse cat litter market continued to decline as a whole.
+In addition, our co-packaged traditional coarse cat litter net sales decreased 7% as the coarse cat litter market continued to decline as a whole.